mhajas/keycloak-workshop/README.md

      | kubectl -n keycloak-namespace apply -f -

      ```
-   - For other Kubernetes clusters replace all occurrences of `# Replace with ...` comment and execute the following command.
+   - For other Kubernetes clusters replace all occurrences of `# Replace with ...` comment in `spring-security/k8s-resources/spring-security.yaml` and execute the following command.
      ```bash
      kubectl -n keycloak-namespace apply -f spring-security/k8s-resources/spring-security.yaml
      ```